 Frequently Asked Questions

-I work in finance in London.
-My job is totally unrelated to travel and this page really just started as a way for me to let friends and family know about good deals and interesting places to visit, without having to keep repeating myself in person ????
+My day job is mostly unrelated to travel and this page really just started as a way for me to let friends and family know about great deals and interesting places to visit, without having to keep repeating the same tips and recommendations over and over, in person.

 I get 28 days of paid holiday a year, which is pretty standard in the UK.